igajaneabdellah/PEH-notes/README.md

-This PDF contains the notes I took while going through the PEH course.
+This PDF contains some random notes I took while going through the PEH course.
 They may be helpful, but they do not replace the value of completing the actual course.
-Nevertheless, they contain a wealth of instructions, tools, and tricks that could assist any aspiring ethical hacker.
+Anyways, they contain a bunch of instructions, tools, and tricks that could assist any aspiring ethical hacker.